-Most common caus which happeens when tooth dcay reach the tissue portion of the tooth and cause infection and necrosis.
+The most common cause happens when tooth decay reaches the tissue portion of the tooth and causes infection and necrosis.

 When a tooth nerve dies, a bag of pus forms at the tip of the root of the molar tooth.
 This is called an apical lesion.
 When this apical lesion grows, pus accumulates inside and the gums become swollen.
 Other symptoms include pain when chewed and floating teeth (tooth is mobile).

 In particular, molars often have more roots and are more complex than anterior teeth, so even teeth with treated roots may have apical lesions.
 Weak root canal procdure or restoration can result in the apical lesion and cause repeated gum swellings later on.

 In this case, root treatment is required.
 It disinfects the inside of the tooth root that is infected with bacteria and treats it so that the apical lesion becomes smaller.
 If the infected root canal treatment does not help, surgery is done to remove part of the root canal and the bag of pus.

 Periodontal disease melts the bone around the molar teeth

 As periodontal disease progresses, the periodontal pockets deepen, melting the bone around the teeth.
 Then, pus accumulates there and the gum swell.

 When you press the gum, pus may come out and the teeth may shake.
 In particular, the back teeth have a strong biting force and plaque tends to remain, so it is a place where periodontal disease easily progresses.

 In this case, it is treated with periodontal tissue regeneration therapy that regenerates the bone melted by periodontal disease.
 When the gums are swollen, the periodontal pocket is 5 mm or more.
 If the periodontal pocket is deep, it is not easy to remove the plaque that has accumulated inside.